 Checking for DMARC

 If you’re not sure whether your domain already has a DMARC policy or not, you can easily find out right in your email marketing account.
-You will need to have DKIM set up before you can use this tool.
+You must have DKIM set up before you can use this tool.

 - Navigate to your Account > Deliverability tab.